thinkful-ei26/roadrate-client/README.md

 - Registered users can also view all of the reviews or feedback they have written about other license plates in a tab called “My Reviews”

 ## V2 Features
-- Registered users can send and receive anonymous tips via a claimed license plate
+- Registered users can send and receive anonymous tips
+- License plate claiming validation
 - Karma Score Gamification
-- Infinite scroll and pagination
+- Community forums
+- Topic tags on the comment (is the review good because of parking, repair, etc?)
+- Pagination
+- Geolocation
+- Uploading photos
 - Fix the `owned by a user` icon on review cards.
 The icon should render dynamically if the plate is actually claimed

 ## Tech Stack